nasarar/Post_Covid19_Vacation_Projection/README.md

 The people planning to travel in the near future can visit the website ............. and check for a future date for travel to a particular destination, and the model will help them to know the countries that will reach herd immunity and will mark it as safe for travel.

-The model will also be fine-tuned for NGOs to know which countries will need help in reaching the herd immunity by providing the details of the earliest date and year by which a particular country can be marked safe for travel.
+The model can also be fine-tuned for NGOs to know which countries will need help in reaching the herd immunity by providing the details of the earliest date and year by which a particular country can be marked safe for travel.

 NGO's directed by WHO/UN can then send a team with vaccinations and mobile medical unit to vaccinate countries/state who will be ready for such assistance.